Frequently Asked Questions

 What student clubs exist at MIT Sloan?
 What if I want to start a new club?

-There are more than 70 student organizations and clubs at MIT Sloan with membership numbers ranging from 12 to 400+.
-Student leaders of these clubs organize networking events, invite guest speakers, and plan conferences.
-There are also sports clubs, which compete within the MIT intramural system.
-If there is not already a student organization at MIT Sloan that suits your interests, you are encouraged to explore the more than 450 clubs organized under the MIT Association of Student Activities, or propose a new club!
+If there is not already a student organization at MIT Sloan that suits your interests, you are encouraged to explore the more than 500 clubs organized under the MIT Association of Student Activities, which serves the entire campus.

 Are there any intramural teams within the MBA community?